Former president Trump rules out third party as he moves to firm up control of the Republican Party

 Trump’s speech was scheduled as the ultimate event of a three-day affair that attracted a wide array of elected Republican leaders, including House Minority Leader Kevin McCarthy (Calif.) and Sens.
 Rick Scott (Fla.), Ted Cruz (Tx.) and Josh Hawley (Mo.).

-Trump continues to attract acclaim throughout the GOP, despite a second impeachment effort following the Trump-inspired riots at the U.S. Capitol in January.
+Trump continues to attract acclaim throughout the GOP, despite the second impeachment effort following the Trump-inspired riot at the U.S. Capitol in January.
 Three out of four Republican voters said in a recent Quinnipiac University poll that Trump should continue to play a prominent role in the party, and 89 percent of Republican voters said they opposed convicting Trump of his impeachment charges.

-“When I walk around the floor here at CPAC, the amount of love for my father, for his policies, [is] absolutely incredible,” the president’s son, Donald Trump Jr., told Fox News after speaking at the conference.
-His father’s critics, he said, were “backtracking really quick because as the Republican Party typically does, they don’t know how to read the room well.”

 Anthony Bouchard, a Wyoming state senator who’s challenging Cheney in the aftermath of her impeachment vote, said that he had been recognized all across the conference, and thanked for standing up for the president.